sputn1ck/risc0-mph/README.md

 # RISC Zero Multi Payment Hashes

-`risc0-mph` allows you to create a prove that you own preimages that add to up to a single preimage.
+`risc0-mph` allows you to create a proof that you own preimages that add to up to a single preimage.
 This can be used to allow lightning payments to be linked to a single preimage to unlock an onchain payment.

 The guest(zkp program) can be found at [`./methods/guest/src/bin/mph.rs`](./methods/guest/src/bin/mph.rs).